Wagner-Peyser Grant Sponsored Training

 - Distance modules will be made available on a learning management system.
 Students are expected to complete the online modules before the hands-on training.

-- Followed by Two-day hands-on training at Reese Technology Center, Lubbock, TX in Summer 2020.
-(Note: As the situation on the COVID-19 crisis continues to evolve, we will update the plans for hands-on training)
+- Followed by Two-day hands-on training at Reese Technology Center, Lubbock, TX in Summer 2022.

-- Trainees earning CEUs will be better prepared in cyber-physical security aspects in the Energy and Water fields, so aptitude and experience is more important than degrees or certifications.
+- Trainees earning CEUs will be better prepared in cyber-physical security aspects in the critical infrastructure fields, such as Renewable Energy, Oil & Gas, Electric Utilities, Water.